sjoelund/MLS-rst-spec/README.rst

 Simply double-click the ``installSphnix.bat`` to install Python and Sphinx.
 Once done double-click on ``make-html.bat`` in order to build the HTML version.
+The resulting HTML is then in ``build/html/index.html``.

 If you want to build other formats have a look at ``make.bat`` and its options.

-You have built the documentation (with the exception of some LaTeX/math things that can be built by changing the configuration slightly).